 What a wonderful question, Mary.
 I often have people asking me about this or that when it comes to the CELBAN exam, but very few people write to me and ask me questions like this: about life, about managing time, about figuring out how and when to study.
 And yet, so many people struggle with exactly these kinds of issues and situations.

-That is the thing about CELBANPrep!
+That is the thing about CELBANPrep courses being online!
 I created it when my daughter was young, understanding what it is like to work, go to school and be a mom.
 So, I have integrated that knowledge and experience into the lesson planning and the assignments.
 So, CELBANPrep has never been just about getting an acceptable score for an English exam.
-Because I am a Life Skills Coach with a career development background, CELBANPrep has always integrated:
+Because I am a Life Skills Coach with a career development background, CELBANPrep’s online classes have always integrated:

 So, while you are preparing for the exam, through CELBANPrep, you are also preparing for life!
 And your career as a nurse in Canada.
 The skills I teach – that you don’t even know you are learning – foster greater success, greater happiness, in less time!